dpazz/sk-plugin-python-bno08x/README.md

 # Signalk-9axis-bno08x-imu
+    (acnowledge to Arancino1 and his plugin (see [here]("https://github.com/arancino1/signalk-10axis-ros-imu#readme")) which inspired me for this plugin development)

 SignalK plugin to get heading and attitude sensor data from BNO080/85/86 9-axis IMU family (see [here](https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/introduction/))
 There are many other sources of similar breakout boards (let you search the web with "BNO086 breakout") available from e-commerce platforms like Aliexpress, Amazon etc.